 When law enforcement agencies adopt a new technology, they often have to rely on testing performed under relatively sterile conditions.
 Law enforcement may be justifiably concerned that their particular use of the tool in its operational context will lead to different performance characteristics than either published tests or as reported by other agencies.
-Also, the testing performed by producers of an AI tool sometimes have not been independently verified, and this simultaneously can create too much optimism for a poor-performing tool or too much skepticism of a useful tool.
+Also, the testing performed by producers of an Al tool sometimes have not been independently verified, and this simultaneously can create too much optimism for a poor-performing tool or too much skepticism of a useful tool.
 As a result, law enforcement (as well as the public) often don't have good information about whether the tool is as accurate, fair, high-performing, and cost-saving as expected.

 This memorandum provides a checklist for law enforcement agencies to test the performance of an AI tool before it is fully adopted and integrated into normal use.
 We have synthesized a range of empirical testing methods and adapted them to the context of policing using the NIST AI Risk Management Framework (NIST RMF).
 Specifically, the guidance below will take field test designers through best practices for the "MAP" and "MEASURE" stages of AI risk management.
 The "MANAGEMENT" phase of trustworthy implementation of AI is not addressed in this project, but the evidence derived from field testing will allow decision-makers to make informed decisions as they manage and tradeoff multiple risks and objectives.
+The results of the real-world testing should be made public so that they may contribute to an informed conversation and debate about the responsible use of AI.